kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 1. We run the program in the terminal. `python3 add.py`

-2. The Python interpreter reads the source code and breaks it down into tokens (keywords, operators, identifiers) {Lexical Analysis}.
+2. The Python interpreter reads the source code and breaks it down into tokens (keywords, operators, identifiers).
+This process is known as lexical analysis or tokenization.

 3. The tokens are parsed to form an Abstract Syntax Tree (AST), representing the structure of the code.

 4. The AST is compiled into Python bytecode, an intermediate representation that is platform-independent.

-5. The Python Virtual Machine (PVM) executes the bytecode.
+5. The Python Virtual Machine (`PVM`) executes the bytecode.
 For each bytecode instruction:

     - Fetches the instruction.

     - Decodes the instruction.